railwayapp/docs/src/pages/diagnose/metrics.md

 layout="responsive"
 width={904} height={726} quality={80} />

-Your project maintains a continuous timeseries for all your deployments within a service, not just the latest one.
-Deployments appear on the graph, so you can see which commit may have caused a spike in resources.
+Projects maintain a continuous timeseries for all deployments within a service, not just the latest one.
+Deployments appear on the graph so users can see which commit may have caused a spike in resources.